 - Epilepsy

-Whether intended to be a service dog or companion animal, be sure to obtain your German Shepherd from a reputable breeder.
+Whether intended to be a service dog or companion animal, it’s important to obtain your German Shepherd from a reputable breeder.
 Provided adequate exercise, high-quality food, regular vet visits, and plenty of love, the German Shepherd Dog can be the best friend you ever had.

 Sources: